VeraUvads/Android-Notes/src/coroutines/eng/CoroutinesPracticeAnswers_eng.md

 Coroutines 0,1,2,3 will start immediately.
 All threads are busy.
 Coroutines 4,5 coroutines will be launched when two the previous one finish their work and release threads.

 #### 2) What is wrong with Deferred1?
+*deferredList.map { it.await() }* not the same with *deferredList.awaitAll()*

+The code with *map* will suspend the coroutine on each call and execute all the functions in sequence.
+*awaitAll* will do all Deferreds independently.

+#### 3) What is wrong with Lifecycle1?
+When the activity is destroyed (as example, when we rotate the screen), lifecycle scope will be cancelled.
+We will lose result of our API call.
+To resolve this problem, we should call our api from *viewModelScope*.
+It will survive after rotation, and we will receive our data.